polkadot-developers/polkadot-docs/develop/parachains/deployment/index.md

     style group3 fill:#ffffff,stroke:#6e7391,stroke-width:1px
 ```

 - **Local development and testing** - the process begins with local development and testing.
 Developers focus on building the runtime by selecting and configuring the necessary pallets while refining network features.
-In this phase, it's essential to run a local TestNet to verify transactions and ensure the blockchain behaves as expected.
-Unit and integration tests are also crucial for ensuring the network works as expected before launch.
+In this phase, running a local TestNet is essential to verify transactions and ensure the blockchain behaves as expected.
+Unit and integration tests ensure the network works as expected before launch.
 Thorough testing is conducted, not only for individual components but also for interactions between pallets

 - **Runtime compilation** - Polkadot SDK-based blockchains are built with Wasm, a highly portable and efficient format.
 Compiling your blockchain's runtime into Wasm ensures it can be executed reliably across various environments, guaranteeing network-wide compatibility and security.
 The [srtool](https://github.com/paritytech/srtool){target=\_blank} is helpful for this purpose since it allows you to compile [deterministic runtimes](/develop/parachains/deployment/build-deterministic-runtime/){target=\_blank}

 - **Generate chain specifications** - the chain spec file defines the structure and configuration of your blockchain.
 It includes initial node identities, session keys, and other parameters.
-Defining a well thought-out chain specification ensures that your network will operate smoothly and according to your intended design
+Defining a well-thought-out chain specification ensures that your network will operate smoothly and according to your intended design

 - **Deployment environment** - whether launching a local test network or a production-grade blockchain, selecting the proper infrastructure is vital.
 For further information about these topics, see the [Infrastructure](/infrastructure/){target=\_blank} section